Amadhatter03/Mage-Escape/README.md

 The looping music was composed by a personal friend of mine that decided to remain anonymous.
 I also use several tutorials/guides for certain game systems.

+The game itself can be found on https://amadhatter03.itch.io/mage-escape